logankoester/logankoester.github.com/_posts/2011-07-20-feedzirraredis.markdown

 So I wrote a little gem called [feedzirra-redis](https://github.com/logankoester/feedzirra-redis/) to take care of this as transparently as possible.
-You can use it just like you would [Feedzirra](https://github.com/pauldix/feedzirra) normally, but your shit doesn't disappear at the end of the script, so you can do the dirty work from a Rakefile via cron instead of in the web request/response cycle while your users impatiently twiddle their thumbs.
+You can use it just like you would [Feedzirra](https://github.com/pauldix/feedzirra) normally, but your feeds and entries do not disappear at the end of the script, so you can do the dirty work from a Rakefile via cron instead of in the web request/response cycle while your users impatiently twiddle their thumbs.

 ### Installation